2decomp-fft/2decomp-fft/HOWTO.md

 # How To use 2DECOMP&FFT
 Full informations on how to use the 2DECOMP&FFT library together with some related theory are available [here](https://2decomp-fft.github.io/).

-The 2D Pencil Decomposition API is defined in three Fortran module which should be used by applications as:
+The 2D Pencil Decomposition API is defined in three Fortran modules which should be used by applications as:
 ```
   use decomp_2d_constants
   use decomp_2d_mpi
   use decomp_2d
 ```
 where ``use decomp_2d_constants`` defines all the parameters, ``use decomp_2d_mpi`` introduces all the MPI related interfaces and ``use decomp_2d`` cointains the main decomposition and transposition APIs.
+The library is initialized using
 ```
   call decomp_2d_init(nx, ny, nz, p_row, p_col)
 ```